IN CONVERSATION WITH CHRIS SUSPECT

 A lot of photographs in the book are straight street photography style observations, so I basically just shot freely, like I do in any public space situation.
 Unlike a lot of countries in Europe, Romania seems more open to candid photography.
 As far as the conceptual mirror shots go, that came about by meeting people through the photography festival I attended and who were open to my ideas.
 There are a couple of exceptions where I just met people on the beach or in the town and they were willing to be part of the project.

 What’s interesting is when I share an image of a mirror shot from my phone, people become really intrigued and open up to the idea of being a subject.
 It helps that you do not see the person’s face so it allows for anonymity as well.

 Do you have a favourite quote/lyric/saying that resonates with you the best?
-And why?

 Yes I do!
 The quote is, “In the fields of observation chance favours only the prepared mind.”
 This was said by Louis Pasteur, the great French biologist, chemist and microbiologist.
 Even though he is referring to the process of scientific discovery it also applies to the art of photography.
 How do you prepare your photographic mind?
 You take classes, you read photo books, you study the masters, etc. Having all of this photographic history and knowledge in the back of your mind while you are out shooting helps you to better identify interesting situations and challenges, things you may miss if you don’t study this sort of background material.

 Once you get to this point, you can really start to develop your own unique visual identity or voice.